andreasgrv/website/content/posts/softmax.md

 \newcommand{\sigmoid}[1]{\operatorname{\sigma}\left( #1 \right)}
 \newcommand{\softmax}[1]{\operatorname{softmax}\left( #1 \right)}
 $$

+<span class="wip">Work in Progress</span>
+# Invertible Softmax Layers

+Suppose I tell you the parameters of a linear softmax layer and a vector of output probabilities, can you invert the layer to reconstruct its inputs?
+It is commonly assumed that since the softmax function is not invertible, a softmax layer cannot be invertible.
-In this note, I want to clarify that there is no reason why softmax layers cannot be invertible.
+In this note, I want to highlight that this is not true: the softmax layer implementation below is invertible and can be fully expressive.[^1]
-By invertible, I mean that given the output I can tell you what the input to the layer was.

-But wait, I hear you say, the softmax function is not invertible - are we not doomed?
-If you can use the implementation of the layer I specify below, no.[^1]

-Below is a proof by code, read on for an explanation.
+### **TL;DR;** The softmax layer below is invertible, read on for the derivation.

 ```python
 import torch